This microbiome test shows how

 on and inside our bodies.
 Besides, the volume of DNA

-contained in your microbiome far exceeds the human DNA of your body.
+in your microbiome far exceeds the human DNA of your body.
 Moreover, scientists consider the gut microbiome to be a separate organ.

 Discover, improve, repeat